 What is Alkali-Silica Reaction?

-Alkali-silica reaction (ASR) is a chemical reaction between the alkalis in portland cement and certain types of silica minerals present in some aggregates.
+Alkali-silica reaction (ASR) is a chemical reaction between the alkalies in portland cement and certain types of silica minerals present in some aggregates.
 The reaction product is a hygroscopic gel, which absorbs moisture and swells.
 Under certain circumstances, the formation of the gel can cause expansion and, eventually, cracking of the concrete.
 Factors that affect the rate and severity of ASR include:

 - The reactivity of the aggregate (amount and type of reactive silica minerals present).

-- The exposure conditions (moisture availability
+- The exposure conditions (moisture availability and temperature).

 - The type of concrete element (size and reinforcement details).